-Nutrition and Dietetics/Nutrition, Fitness and Health (dual major)
+Nutrition and Dietetics/Nutrition, Fitness and Health (double major)

-If you want to combine exercise science and nutrition, the dual major in Nutrition and Dietetics/Nutrition, Fitness, and Health is the perfect combination.
+If you want to combine exercise science and nutrition, the double major in Nutrition and Dietetics/Nutrition, Fitness, and Health (DNFH) is the perfect combination.
 Purdue offers one of few programs within the United States that combines these areas of study.
-This is a popular dual major for our students, achievable over 4 years, adding only an additional 8-16 credit hours.
-Students have the opportunity to complete up to 2 courses with our varsity athletic teams and Purdue now offers an internship in sports dietetics.
+This is a popular double major for our students, achievable over 4 years, adding only an additional 8-16 credit hours.
+Students have the opportunity to gain experience in the collegiate athletics setting under the supervision of multiple Sports Registered Dietition Nutritionists (RDNs) while receiving academic credit.

-Nutrition plays a vital role in maintaining health and in the prevention and treatment diseases.
-Registered Dietitians (RD)s and Registered Dietary Nutritionists (RDN)s are the food and nutrition experts who translate the science of nutrition into personalized recommendations to help people prevent and manage medical conditions, such as diabetes, cancer, heart disease, and many more.
-To become a RD, students must complete required coursework as well as supervised practice.
+Nutrition plays a vital role in maintaining health and in the prevention and treatment of diseases.
+RDNs are the food and nutrition experts who translate the science of nutrition into personalized recommendations to help people prevent and manage medical conditions, such as diabetes, cancer, heart disease, and many more.
+To become an RDN, students must complete required coursework as well as 1,200 hours of supervised practice from an accredited program and then pass a national examination.
 Required courses include biology, chemistry, biochemistry, medical nutrition therapy, nutrition assessment, diet selection and planning, and food service systems management.

-At Purdue, students complete all required coursework for dietetics in the Didactic Program in Nutrition and Dietetics, and then apply to either an outside dietetics internship or the Coordinated Program in Dietetics at Purdue to complete the required supervised practice.
+At Purdue, students complete all required coursework for dietetics in the Didactic Program in Nutrition and Dietetics (DPND), and then apply to either an outside dietetics internship or the Coordinated Program in Dietetics (CPD) at Purdue to complete the required supervised practice.
 Upon completion of supervised practice, students are eligible to sit for the national registration examination for dietitians.

-Purdue’s placement rate into supervised practice (internship or coordinated program) is approximately 87%, compared to a national dietetic internship placement rate of approximately 50%.
-Additionally, we offer an Individualized Supervised Practice Pathway (ISPP) program as an alternative route for students who do not secure a traditional dietetic internship.
+Purdue’s placement rate into supervised practice (internship or CPD) is approximately 90%, compared to a national dietetic internship placement rate of approximately 50%.
+Additionally, we offer an Individualized Supervised Practice Pathway (ISPP) as an alternative route for students who do not secure a traditional dietetic internship.

-With a focus on preventive health and nutrition, Dietetics is an excellent pre-professional major.
-The curriculum includes all of the pre-requisite courses for most physician assistant programs.
-Students interested in this option may consider a double majoring in Nutrition Science.
+With a focus on health and nutrition, dietetics is an excellent major to fulfill the pre-requisite requirements of professional health programs.
+The curriculum may be easily modified to meet the requirements for most professional health programs such as medicine, physician assistant, physical therapy, dentistry, public health and veterinary medicine.
+Students interested in this option may also consider a double major in Nutrition Science (NUSC).

 Watch these videos to learn more about Nutrition and Dietetics.